-Summary: Return TRUE if the reference refers to a formula, else return FALSE
+Summary: Return TRUE if the reference refers to a formula, else return FALSE.

-Syntax: ISFORMULA( Reference X )
+Syntax: ISFORMULA( Reference X)

-Semantics: If X refers to a cell whose value is computed by a formula, return TRUE(), else return FALSE().
-A formula itself may compute a constant; in that case it will still return TRUE() since it is still a formula.
+Semantics: If X refers to a cell whose value is computed by a formula, return TRUE, else return FALSE.
+A formula itself may compute a constant; in that case it will still return TRUE since it is still a formula.
 Passing a non-reference, or a reference to more than one cell, is implementation-defined.
+This function does not propagate Error values.